-The rock type in the Haven is mainly old red sandstone although there is evidence of younger rocks in the form of millstone grit and silurian sedimentary rocks that were laid during the Carboniferous and Silurian periods.
+processes that have been occurring since the Devonian epoch approximately 395-345 during the Carboniferous and Silurian periods.
 In addition, there are outcrops of Precambrian igneous rocks and volcanic lavas.
 The youngest rocks in the Haven are the coal measures which run across the county from St. Brides Bay to Carmarthen.